deeplearning4j/deeplearning4j/gettingstarted.md

 After many years using Eclipse, we recommend IntelliJ, which has a similar interface.
 Eclipse's monolithic architecture has a tendency to cause strange errors in our code and others'.

+If you use Eclipse, you will need to install the [Lombok plugin](https://projectlombok.org/).

 ### <a name="trouble">Troubleshooting</a>

 * Please feel free to ask us about error messages on our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j).
 When you post your question, please have the following information ready (it will really speed things up!):